Sunday, 10 November 2024

 All Rights Reserved

-This eight part Blog series featuring the Purdie family ownership of the Castle follows a more or less consecutive timeline through the highs and lows for this period.
-I will add a link here when the next instalment is posted.
+This eight part Blog series featuring the Purdie family and their ownership of Larnach Castle follows a more or less consecutive timeline through the highs and lows for this period.
+To read the next instalment in this series please click HERE.

 Corrections : This history has been compiled from a comprehensive range of secondary sources.
 Correction of any unintended errors and any relevant additions in relation to the time period in question are always welcome.
 Please email me (quoting your source) using the "Email Me" button in the right-hand menu bar.
 Thank you.